MicahJ2005/Portfolio-Project/README.md

 # React Redux with Sagas

-For this weekend challenge, I built a portfolio of previous projects
+ I built a portfolio to display any previous projects

 ## Setup

-I have created the below database and called it "portfolio"
+I have created the below database and called it "portfolio" in postgresql DB

 ```SQL
 CREATE TABLE "tags" (